IEG Fellowship Programme

 The Fellowship

-The Leibniz Institute of European History (IEG) in Mainz is offering an eight-month fellowship for doctoral students or a six-month fellowship for postdocs from Germany and abroad in the field of digital humanities.
+The Leibniz Institute of European History (IEG) in Mainz offers a 6- to 12-month fellowship for doctoral students or postdocs from Germany and abroad in the field of digital humanities.

-The funding enables you to design or continue a research project in which you use digital humanities methods to pursue a question related to research into the historical foundations of Europe.
+The funding provides candidates to design or continue a research project using digital humanities methods on questions related to European history since 1500.

 There is particular interest in projects that tie in with ongoing research at the IEG, including current research projects in the field of Digitality in Historical Research | DH Lab.
 At the IEG, you will have the opportunity to exchange ideas and collaborate with researchers in this field.